Irish employment law

 |At least 30||300 or more|

-Where a collective redundancy situation arises, the employer has a duty to inform the Minister for Employment Affairs and Social Protection of specific cinformation about the redundancies and to inform and consult with employee representatives in relation to the proposed redundancies.
+Where a collective redundancy situation arises, the employer has a duty to inform the Minister for Enterprise, Trade and Employment of specific information about the redundancies and to inform and consult with employee representatives in relation to the proposed redundancies.
 The information and consultation process must begin, and the Minister must be informed, at least 30 days before the first notice of redundancy is provided.
 If an employer fails to notify the Minister, a maximum fine of €250,000 could be imposed.

 Should an employee bring a successful claim that an employer failed to inform and consult as required, an award of up to four weeks’ remuneration could be made per affected employee.